brylopes89/ArgonAssault/README.md

 **_Story_:** A game which is primarily lead by it’s narrative.

-**_Exploration_:** A game where the player has free roam control of his ship and access to a spacious map.
+**_Exploration_:** The player has free roam capabilities and access to a spacious map.

-**_Urgency_:** Player must be mindful of the time restrictions and complete the tasks set forth in order to escape this galactic oppression.
+**_Urgency_:** Player must be mindful of the time restrictions and find their way to freedom before being destroyed by enemy patrol units.

 ## Mechanics: